-Kallisto output - These files are available as a single compressed file.
-Unzipping this file will reveal 9 folders (each containing the Kallisto output from mapping each of the 9 fastq files above), along with 9 log files (one for each sample that was mapped).
+Kallisto output - These files are available as a single compressed zip file.
+Download and unzip this file to reveal 10 folders (each containing the Kallisto output from mapping each of the 10 fastq files above), along with 10 log files – one for each sample that was mapped.
 You may notice that each folder contains several files.
-Please leave these in place.
-During the course, we will discuss what these files actually mean.
+Please do not move or rename these files.
+During the course, we will discuss these Kallisto outputs.

 Can I work with my own data during the course?